szilard/benchm-ml/z-other-tools/README.md

 1M    |    30      |   0.749
 10M   |    600     |   0.763

-If your tool crashes for the larger size, you need more RAM.
+If your software crashes for the larger size, you need more RAM.
 You can get up to 250GB on EC2.